- Reviews: 77

 Remark Cottage: Remark Cottage_1st Great Experience @Ko Chang

 Some kind of clean and serene atmosphere staying with Remark Cottage...decorated in Tropical with a bit Bali combination...Greenish around with plentiful of Tropical plant ...free mind relaxation at private beach...

-The toilet is larger, or I should say longer compared to other similar bungalow.
+The room looks quite new.<br/>The toilet is larger, or I should say longer compared to other similar bungalow.

 Sort by: Most recent | Most helpful

 Explore the World

 - Days Inn - Augusta / Molly Pond Road